Tips for better skin during perimenopause and menopause [Updated]

 Vital hormones – oestrogen, progesterone and testosterone – start to fluctuate, leading to a number of physical and mental changes.

-“This nosedive in hormones causes havoc with the body as it struggles to rebalance and it affects absolutely everything – wellbeing, mood, sleep, digestion, sex drive, energy, memory and, of course, the skin,” explains Tracy Tamaris, co-founder of the International Institute of Anti-Ageing (IIAA), which distributes vitamin A-rich skincare range Environ.
+“This nosedive in hormones causes havoc with the body as it struggles to rebalance and it affects absolutely everything – wellbeing, mood, sleep, digestion, sex drive, energy, memory and, of course, the skin,” explains Tracy Tamaris, co-founder of the International Institute of Active Ageing (IIAA), which distributes vitamin A-rich skincare range Environ.

 Mature woman using a fan